Widespread Western Snow Brings Dazzling Vistas And Dangerous Roads

 Awesome satellite 🛰️ this morning showing snow on the higher peaks.
 This animation shows the Day Snow-Fog band.
 Dark red colors are snow. #cawx #casnow pic.twitter.com/qWW0cITdo9— NWS Bay Area (@NWSBayArea) February 5, 2019

-Farther inland, several feet of snow fell in the Sierra Nevada mountains.
-Mammoth Mountain reported accumulations of ten feet, and nearby June Mountain temporarily shut down operations.
+Farther inland, several feet of snow fell in the Sierra Nevada.
+Mammoth Mountain reported accumulations of 10 feet, and nearby June Mountain temporarily shut down operations.

 Another 2-3 feet of snow brings the current storm total to 79-117”!
 That’s just about 10 FEET since Saturday. 🚨Main Lodge and @junemountain will remain closed today due to blizzard conditions. 🚨Snowfall, strong & damaging winds are expected today with clearing skies Wed/Thurs. pic.twitter.com/j5v2ndNvhb— MammothMountain (@MammothMountain) February 5, 2019